Templates & Components

 Navigation landing page with Experience Fragments as option

-2. Find the desired page path where the Experience Fragment should be stored.
-Once on the desired page path, select Create --> Experience Fragment from the top right corner.
+2. Find the desired page path where the XF should be stored.
+Once on the desired page path, select Create, then Experience Fragment from the top right corner.
+In the example below, the XF will be part of the DHS folder.

-3. After selecting create, select Web Variation, and select Next from the top right corner.
+3. Select Web Variation, and select Next from the top right corner.

 a.
 Author the required title field.